 Experts say that investors must never wait until 6-7 slides, wondering what’s going on, right in the beginning.

 Investors have a short attention span.
 The longer your presentation, the more interest will they lose in your business idea- lowering your chances of funding.
-Thereby, it is wise to use your introduction to grab the audience’s attention.
+It is wise to use your introduction to grab the audience’s attention.
 Now build their interest to the best levels as quickly as possible.
-Pitch your business idea in about 20 minutes, which usually covers around 5-6 slides.
+Pitch your business idea in about 20 minutes, covering around 5-6 slides.

 Also, your presentation must never fit too many words, colours, graphics, data, etc., on a single slide.
 These will overwhelm your audience, and the main message may be lost in the shuffle.